Giants and ogres are central archetypes in the fairytale cast. Though similar, they’re not exactly the same.

 GIANTS AND OGRES: THE DIFFERENCE

-Giants are not identical with ogres but they share characteristics, stories and meaning.
 Giants are big.
 That’s their defining feature.
 Ogres have a massive appetite.
 That’s their defining feature, and in true fairytale fashion, their body is an outworking of their inner story.
+Because of their massive appetites, they also happen to be big.

-Ogre stories are related to the Oedipal plot, about the battle of power between fathers and sons.
+Ogre stories are related to the Oedipal plot, about the big struggle of power between fathers and sons.

 A BRIEF HISTORY OF GIANTS IN STORYTELLING